 Quarterly and annual casualty returns were published through both world wars.
 Details of war losses, however, were limited after March 1915 and during the Second World War to name, tonnage and flag only.
 From 1940 to 1977, the unpublished wreck books gave more detailed information on total losses and on casualties that were expected and became total losses.

-The Returns, along with information contained within the World Fleet Statistics are a useful research resource for students studying maritime history.
+The Returns, along with information contained within the World Fleet Statistics are a useful research resource for the study of maritime history, safety, technology, global trends and much more!

 Please note that this collection is under Lloyd's Register copyright until the year 2000.